 Mutual funds are actively managed investment vehicles that pool money from investors to buy a basket of securities, which is then priced and sold to the public on a daily basis.
 The most common types of mutual funds invest in equity (stocks), fixed-income securities (bonds and money market funds), or a balanced/hybrid mix with both equity and fixed-income securities.

-If I were to invest in a mutual fund, the first thing I'd do is investigate what type of mutual fund it is.
+The first thing to do before investing in a mutual funds is to investigate what type of mutual fund it is.
 The fund you choose will depend on your investment goals, whether it be purely stock price capital appreciation, income from dividend stocks, interest from bond and debt instruments, or something in between.
 Although every mutual fund is designed to minimize risk and maximize returns, some funds carry a higher amount of risk and potential rewards, while others offer the opposite.

 Morningstar is a great resource for researching and evaluating mutual funds.
 It classifies mutual funds in the following way:

 Much of what is discussed in this article will therefore cover these different classifications of mutual funds.
-Although Morningstar and other mutual fund research-oriented websites should give you a good idea on what a particular mutual fund is trying to achieve, reading through a fund's "Prospectus" or going through its website will clarify the fund's objectives.
+Although Morningstar and other mutual fund research-oriented websites should give you a good idea on what a particular mutual fund is trying to achieve, reading through a fund's "Prospectus" or going through its website will provide additional detail on the fund's objectives.
 Also note that for the examples below, you can see the portfolio allocation of a mutual fund by clicking on the "Portfolio" tab on Morningstar.

-Equity (stock) funds primarily invest in companies within publicly traded stock markets.
+Equity (stock) funds primarily invest in publicly traded companies in the stock market.
 Growth, value, and blend funds (as later discussed) are divided up into either small, medium, or large-cap funds, depending on the market capitalization (number of shares outstanding * current stock price) of the investments within the fund.

 The classifications for these funds are listed below: